sharifahstella/LITA-Capstone-Project/README.md

 Created visuals such as line charts, bar charts, and tables, enabling detailed analysis with slicers to filter by Year.

  ![bargraph](https://github.com/sharifahstella/LITA-Capstone-Project1/blob/main/Capture.PNG)

+ #### Dashboard Overview
+- KPI cards showing Average total number of sales which is 212,Average unit price of 29 and the Total quantity sales of sold 345000
+- stacked bar chart showing the total sales by region where by south has the highest total sales
+- Column bar chart showing the Top # best performing products that is Shoes,Shirt and Hat driving to more profits in the retail store.
+- A line chart showing the monthly total sales by the current year.
+- A matrix showing the Top 5 customers by total sales.
+- A slicer filter by Year.

 #### 3.2 Storytelling Outcomes